annotation/text-fabric/tf/convert/app/transcription.md

 1. Nodes that contain only part of the characters of a word, will contain the whole word.
-1. Features that have different values for different characters in the word, will have the most salient value for the whole word.
+1. Features that have different values for different characters in the word, will have the last value encountered for the whole word.
-   The concept of *salient* is rather coarse:

-   *    `None` values are the least salient
-   *    for integer values: bigger values are more salient than smaller values
-   *    for string values: longer strings are more salient than smaller strings, for strings of equal length the lexicographic ordering holds.
+1. Formatting attributes, such as `rend=italic` (see below) will give rise to features `r_italic`.
+If a word is embedded in severel elements with `rend` attributes and different values for them, the word will get features `r_`*value* for all those values.
+But if different parts of the word are in the scope of different `rend` values, that information will be lost, the `r_`*value* features all apply the whole word.

 «endSlotword»